computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 Locate a file or directory from a database.

-This utility is created entirely in bash, simple and fast.
+This utility is created entirely with bash and grep, simple and fast.

 ## Databases

-There is a file paths database and a directory paths database.
+*Locate* uses two databases, one containing text files consisting of file paths and one containing text files consisting of directory paths.

-These databases are populated with output paths defined in *updatedb*.

-*(updatedb contains predefined output paths and the precreated databases **dirsdb** and **filesdb** are provided as examples).*
+These databases are populated with output paths defined in *updatedb*. *(Note: As examples, updatedb contains predefined output paths and the precreated databases **dirsdb** and **filesdb** are provided).*

-*locate* searches the file paths database by default and the directory paths database with switch `-d`.
+*Locate* searches the databases for a matching file or directory name and returns its path.
+It searches the file paths database by default and the directory paths database with switch `-d`.

 ## Set up

-To use *locate*, three things have to be done:
+Three things have to be done to use *Locate*:

-1. Assign the preferred variable values in *CONSTANTS.sh*.
+1. Assign the preferred constant values in *CONSTANTS.sh*.
 2. Define the preferred output paths in *updatedb*.
 3. Run *updatedb*.

-Once completed, *locate* can be used as shown in the examples below.
+Once completed, the databases will be set up and *Locate* can be used as shown in the examples below.

 ## Examples *(based on the precreated databases)*